GovTechSG/purple-a11y/INTEGRATION.md

 - `viewportSettings` (optional)
   - Viewport settings used in cypress tests needed to optimize screenshot function.
 Defaults to cypress’ default viewport settings.
 Example: `{ width: 1000, height: 600 }`
 - `thresholds` (optional)
-  - Object containing the max number of mustFix or goodToFix issues before an error is thrown for test failure.
+  - Object containing the max number of mustFix or goodToFix issue occurrences before an error is thrown for test failure.
 Does not fail tests by default.
 Example: `{ mustFix: 1, goodToFix: 3 }`
 - `scanAboutMetadata` (optional)
   - Include additional information in the Scan About section of the report by passing in a JSON object.
 #### Purple HATS Instance